mattfrazee/string-tools/README.md

 Returns: `String`

-The formats a string in pascal case.
+This formats a string in pascal case.

 **Example:**